-Thank you for purchasing this quality-built Ferris Zero-Turn Rider.
-We're pleased that you've placed your confidence in the Ferris brand.
-When operated and maintained according to the manuals, your Ferris product will provide many years of dependable service.
+Thank you for purchasing this quality-built Ferris® Zero-Turn Riding Mower.
+We're pleased that you've placed your confidence in the Ferris® brand.
+When operated and maintained according to the manuals, your Ferris® product will provide many years of dependable service.

-The manuals contain safety information to make you aware of the hazards and risks associated with the unit and how to avoid them.
-This Zero-Turn Rider was designed to be used as described in this operator's manual and operated by trained professionals for finish cutting of established lawns and is not intended for any other purpose.
-It is important that you read and understand the instructions thoroughly before attempting to start or operate this equipment.
+This Operator's Manual contains safety information to make you aware of the hazards and risks associated with the unit and how to avoid them.
+This product was designed to be used as described in the Operator's Manual and is not intended for any other purpose.
+It is important that you read and thoroughly understand the instructions in the manual before attempting to start, operate, or service the product.
 Save these original instructions for future reference.